nit1995/reimagined-enigma/Prototype/Log.md

 ****************************************************************************************************
 **27/7/2021**

-Fixed function return issue in level sensors.
-Fixed measure_conductivity() function with regards to input of analog pin connected to sensor.
+Fixed function return issue in level sensors. xxx Fixed measure_conductivity() function with regards to input of analog pin connected to sensor.

 **************************************************************************************************